 rating – B

-A prominent Philadelphia attorney is accused of the murder of Jennifer Yamora, a beautiful and aggressive young reporter, and it looks really bad for him what with his non-alibi and money laundering schemes.
-Also, there are some crooked cops investigating the case.
-So he gets his long-time good friend, Mick McFarland, to defend him.
+A prominent Philadelphia attorney is accused of the murder of a reporter and it looks really bad for him.
+His gets his long-time good friend, Mick McFarland, to defend him.
 Things look worse.
 The wives and families are involved and there’s a lot of money at stake.
 Lives are at stake.

 Peter Berkrot took the narration to a new level and this is irritating to me- to my ears and nerves.
 It gets tiring to have every paragraph read like it’s the ultimate shocking conclusion.
 But Myers also took the twists to extremes, too.
 I think I’ll pass on any more books read by Berkrot – I may be open to Myers.